osohq/oso/docs/content/python/new-roles/getting-started.md

 ### Using the basic session

 The basic session should be used for queries that should not have authorization applied.
-We create one using a typical SQLAlchemy sessionmaker.
+We create one using a typical SQLAlchemy `sessionmaker`.

 {{< literalInclude
     path="examples/gitclub-sqlalchemy-flask-react/backend/app/__init__.py"